wp-plugins/pinterest-rss-widget/readme.txt

 == Frequently Asked Questions ==

-= And how do I use the plugin in my theme? =
+= How do I use the plugin in my theme? =

-Anywhere in your theme templates, you can display a list of images coming from rss feeds.
-Just place the following code where you want the images to appear:
+Anywhere in your theme templates, you can display the list of latest Pins thumbnails by placing the following code where you want them to appear:

 `<?php get_pins_feed_list($username, $maxfeeds, $divname, $printtext, $target, $useenclosures, $thumbwidth, $thumbheight); ?>`